PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Asynchronous, timed exams

-This is **NOT** the recommended configuration, but it simplifies exam administration and gives students more flexibility, at the expense of making it easier to cheat.
+We do **NOT** recommend exams to be run using an asynchronous, timed configuration.
+While giving exams asynchronously will simplify exam administration and provide students with more flexibility, it comes at the expense of making it easier to cheat.
 We recommend [synchronous, timed exams](#synchronous-timed-exams).

 This configuration is good when: